semanticClimate/p/en/posts/climate_encyclopedia.md

 But if you check an encyclopedia, it will go much deeper.
 It might explain: What climate change is, causes, effects, examples, and visuals.

-*This is why encyclopedias are more useful when you want to understand a topic instead of just knowing what it means.*
+#### *This is why encyclopedias are more useful when you want to understand a topic instead of just knowing what it means.*

 ### Why Use a semantic Encyclopedia?

-A semantic encyclopedia helps you quickly understand concepts, summarize research, and find related information.
+A semantic encyclopedia helps you *quickly understand concepts*, *summarize research*, and find related information.
 It can be used for academic analysis, literature review, content search, and even smart PDF annotations, making research and learning faster and more efficient.

 ### Subprojects